Loading...

 Navigate criminal proceedings.

-If you've just been arrested for driving under the influence (DUI) in Blount County, Tennessee, you're likely feeling overwhelmed and uncertain.
-This guide is designed to provide you with immediate, practical information about what happens next, critical deadlines you need to be aware of, and resources available to help you navigate this challenging situation.
-We'll cover everything from the immediate booking process to understanding your options for fighting the charges and getting your life back on track.
+Being arrested for driving under the influence (DUI) can be a disorienting experience.
+If you've just been arrested for DUI in Blount County, Tennessee, you're likely facing a barrage of questions and uncertainties.
+This guide provides immediate, practical information to help you understand what happens next, key deadlines, and available resources.
+We'll cover everything from the initial booking process to understanding your options for fighting the charges and regaining control of your life.

-The first 24 hours after a DUI arrest are crucial.
-Here's a timeline of what to expect:
+The first 24 hours after a DUI arrest are critical.
+Here's what to expect:

 Transportation to Jail: If the officer determined you were impaired and/or your BAC was above the legal limit of 0.08 in Tennessee, you were arrested and transported to the Blount County jail.

 Booking Process: Upon arrival at the Blount County jail, you will undergo the booking process.
-This typically includes:
+This includes:

 Providing your name, address, and other personal information.